idworkin/McMasterDataLunch/AssortedSundryLinks.md

 # Assorted and sundry from DataLunch (reverse chronological order)

+## 21 Jul 2023 (MA on social exclusion)

+We made some standard points about not accepting the null hypothesis (in particular, not stressing comparisons between sig and nonsig).

+We were pretty uncertain about a good, practical way to compare the strength of effects on different response variables.

+BB and JD met after and were looking at multivariate linear models as a possible solution (for the case without link functions).
+We found [an article from Fox et al.](https://journal.r-project.org/archive/2013/RJ-2013-004/RJ-2013-004.pdf) that lays out the underlying theory nicely.
+It also shows good examples of practice, but not for what we want (i.e., not for comparing between different response variables).
+In fact, it's not even clear if the theory laid out there supports this comparison.

+Assuming we can deal appropriately with manova-like correlation, we still have a variety of possible approaches to dealing with Max's question.

+The question is: how to compare the strength of effects on different outcomes?

+The first step is to normalize the outcomes before feeding them to the model.
+The appropriate approach in this case is probably normalizing to unit variance.

+Beyond that, we have several choices:

+* Do 4C2 = 6 pairwise comparisons and do some sort of multiple comparisons correction
+* Aim for an overall P value that targets _differences_ in the coefficients.
+This is probably best done by looking at the null hypothesis that all are the same as the mean coefficient.
+* ???

+JD: I'm kind of leaning towards the second, because I think there's a relatively easy and robust way to do it (by fitting to some sort of residuals)

 ## Sept 11th, 2020 (MF presenting on wanting to start some multivariate analysis on a series of morphometrics data.

  - Suggested to MF to consider the dimensions (length vs. area vs. volume/mass) of variables and also scale before using these together.